Skip to main content

-Follow this guide when you’ve received your final results and degree classification (usually in November).
+Follow this guide when you’ve received your final results and degree classification (usually in November) OR if you have recieved a decision code earlier in the academic year.
 This is a summary of the steps explained in Regulation 17; we recommend using this guide to understand the basics and following these links to Regulation 17 and the University Academic Appeals guidance for the finer details.

 There are two stages to the academic appeal process.
-In Stage 1, you submit your case and receive an outcome.
-You will only proceed to Stage 2 if you’re unsatisfied with the outcome of Stage 1.
+In Stage 1 Academic Appeal, you submit your case and receive an outcome.
+You will only proceed to Stage 2 Review of an Academic Appeal if you’re unsatisfied with the outcome of Stage 1 appeal.

 You can ask us for advice at any time by emailing suadvice@bath.ac.uk.

 Step 1.
-Receive your results on SAMIS in November and identify the decision/s you want to appeal
+Receive your results on SAMIS (including a decision code) either in November or earlier in the year (with a decision code) and identify the decision/s you want to appeal

-You have 14 days (including weekends) after your results are published to submit an appeal for one or more of the following decisions:
+You have 14 days (including weekends) after your results are published on SAMIS to submit an appeal for one or more of the following decisions:

 • 1.
 Your ability to progress on to a next stage of study